 One’s internal sense of identifying as a woman, man, neither of these, both, or another gender(s).
 Can correlate with sex assigned at birth, or can differ from it.

-An umbrella term referring to people who do not identify or express themselves in a way that conforms to the traditional norms of the gender binary.
-Sometimes considered an umbrella term that can include gender identities like genderqueer, genderfluid, and androgynous, to name a few.
+A term referring to people who do not identify or express themselves in a way that conforms to the traditional norms of the gender binary.
+Sometimes considered a term that can include gender identities like genderqueer, genderfluid, and androgynous, to name a few.

-An umbrella term that describes people born with variations in their internal and/or external genitalia resulting in bodies that do not fit what society typically defines as “male” or “female”.
+A term that describes people born with differences in their sex traits and/or reproductive anatomy (e.g., genitalia, hormones, internal anatomy, chromosomes) resulting in bodies that do not fit what society typically defines as “male” or “female”.

-An umbrella term used to describe gender identities that do not fit within the binary of male and female.
-Common examples include but are not limited to agender (having no gender identity or a gender neutral identity) and bigender (reflecting elements of masculine/feminine gender identities).
+A term used to describe gender identities that do not fit within the binary of male and female.
+Common examples include but are not limited to agender (having no gender identity or a gender neutral identity), bigender (reflecting elements of masculine/feminine gender identities), and gender fluid (reflecting a gender identity that is not fixed and does not recognize the traditional rules of binary gender identities).

 Refers to the determination of one’s “biological sex” on the basis of external genitalia.
-Chromosomes (such as XX or XY) and hormones (such as estrogen or testosterone) are also involved, but hardly ever tested in assigning a sex to an individual.
+Chromosomes (such as XX or XY) and hormones (such as estrogen or testosterone) are also involved, but are hardly ever tested in assigning a sex to an individual.
+People are generally assigned female at birth (AFAB) or assigned male at birth (AMAB).
+This language may be important for trans and non-binary people, who do not identify with their sex assigned at birth.

 An identity for people who are sexually and/or emotionally attracted to people of the same gender, although most commonly associated with people who identify as men who are sexually and/or emotionally attracted to some other men.

-An identity for people who identify as women who are sexually and/or emotionally attracted to some other women.
+An identity for people who identify as women or femmes who are sexually and/or emotionally attracted to some other women or femmes.

 Originally a derogatory slur, it has been reclaimed by some to be an inclusive term for those within LGBTQ+ communities.
-Some individuals claim this identity to recognize the fluidity of sexual attraction and/or gender identity.
+Some individuals claim the term queer as an identity that recognizes the fluidity of sexual attraction and/or gender identity.
 For many, this is a political identity in resistance to heteronormativity and anything beyond straight/cis.
 This term is not always seen as inclusive of trans communities, therefore, we commonly refer to our communities as “queer AND trans communities.”